Emergency WASH Fund FAQs

 What is currently happening in East Africa with the coronavirus?

-The cases of COVID-19 are expected to peak in the coming weeks with forecasting of anywhere from 300,000 to millions of deaths.
+The cases of COVID-19 in Africa have been forecasted at anywhere from 300,000 to millions of deaths.
 Many official sources report that the pandemic will hit the African continent the hardest due to the lack of medical infrastructure and difficulties in tracking.
 The WHO, as well as the government of Kenya, maintain that proper WASH training is the best defense against the spread of coronavirus in rural African communities.

 What is the WASH Response and why are you doing it?